kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 Make a coverage to be INSPIRE coverage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the result of WCS GetCapabilities, there is an extra INSPIRE XML section ``<ows:ExtendedCapabilities>...</ows:ExtendedCapabilities>`` storing the metadata complied to INSPIRE standard.
-To mark a local coverage to be INSPIRE coverage, one can send a request to this endpoint ``/rasdaman/admin/inspire/metadata/update`` with the two mandatory parameters:
+INSPIRE coverages have an extra XML section ``<ows:ExtendedCapabilities>...</ows:ExtendedCapabilities>`` in the result of WCS GetCapabilities, which stores the coverage metadata in format complying to the INSPIRE standard.
+Controlling whether a local coverage is treated as an INSPIRE coverage can be done by sending a request to ``/rasdaman/admin/inspire/metadata/update`` with two mandatory parameters:

-- ``COVERAGEID``: coverage to be updated as INSPIRE coverage
+- ``COVERAGEID`` - the coverage to be marked as INSPIRE coverage
-- ``METADATAURL``: URL referencing INSPIRE-compliant catalog entry for this coverage; if set to empty then this coverage is marked as non INSPIRE coverage.
+- ``METADATAURL`` - a URL to an INSPIRE-compliant catalog entry for this coverage; if set to empty, i.e. ``METADATAURL=`` then the coverage is marked as non-INSPIRE coverage.

-If a coverage is INSPIRE coverage (its *metadata url* is not empty), then it will exist under ``<ows:ExtendedCapabilities>`` section.

 For example, the coverage ``test_mr`` can be marked as INSPIRE coverage as follows: